Chris Colorado: Chippowok

 An Apache of the Hopi tribe, he is the childhood friend and primary ally of Chris Colorado.
 Originating in a village located on the surface of the Grand Canyon, not very far from the house of Sam Colorado, they met when Chris fled a squad of Thanors coming to capture himself and his family.
 Chippowok, having saved his life after having finding Chris lost in the desert at the bottom of the canyon, then became the guardian angel of Chris, Though he is faithful to the tradition of his people, he hates any mention of his real name ("Heart of Thunder") and normally be expresses his tribe's sayings often such as "the bold wind can blow harder on the fire, but it still burns" or even "the scorpion always looks through lies".
 He serves as Chris's partner as Chris goes on his journey of self-discovery about his family.
 He is later revealed to love Chris's sister; Victoria (but now renamed Jennifer).

 Richard Julian

 A commander of the Centurions of Freedom who defeated the dictatorship of Thanatos.
 He knew William-Erwin Krantz well, and entrusted him with a mission to infiltrate Thanatos's army and gather information.
 Later he was elected World Commander and therefore leader of The World Federation, with a new world capital in Chichen Itza.

 Jenifer Julian

 The daughter of Richard Julian.
-Later it is revealed that Jenifer Julian is Victoria Kranz, the sister of Chris Colorado.
+Later it is revealed that Jenifer Julian is Victoria Krantz, the sister of Chris Colorado.